Eat Fit Sweet Potato Casserole Recipe

-Note: There are many swaps that you could make based on your preferences and what's on hand already at our house.
+Note: There are many swaps that you could make based on your preferences and what's on hand already at your house.
 You could use all plant-based sweeteners, the blended versions or real sugar.
 I use a trans fat free margarine, but you could use coconut oil, butter or another similar brand if you'd like.
-Adding some warm, fall spices like cinnamon, nutmeg and/or pumpkin pie spice would also be a nice touch!
+Adding some warm fall spices like cinnamon, nutmeg or pumpkin pie spice would also be a nice touch!

 - 3 cups mashed sweet potatoes (freshly baked or take a shortcut with canned or frozen)